 The roof was missing shingles.

-There were three layers of shingles, and whoever nailed on the last layer racked it, meaning that he or she stacked the shingles to lie on top of one another.
-The roof was also missing drip edge and ice-and-water shield.
+There were three layers of shingles and whoever nailed on the last layer racked it, meaning that he or she stacked the shingles to lie on top of each other.
+It was also missing drip edge and ice-and-water shield.
 Plus, there were exposed nail heads.
-As a result, the roof was sliding off the house.
+As a result, the roof was sliding off of the house.

 I scoped out the roof with a camera and a crowbar in hand, and began lifting shingles and taking pictures.
 At the time, our company was running what’s called a “Big Deal” promotion for a roof inspection with minor repairs via Angie’s List.
 This particular homeowner called in response to that promotion.

-The repairs associated with the promotion were minor touch-ups such as nailing down loose shingles and replacing a pipe flange.
-The cost of the inspection was $99, which—after Angie's deducted its $50—doesn’t cover gas and a technician’s wages.
+The repairs associated with the promotion were minor touch-ups, like nailing down loose shingles and replacing a pipe flange.
+The cost of the inspection was $99, which—after Angie deducted her $50—doesn’t cover gas and a technician’s wages.